ostreedev/ostree/docs/repo.md

 until we have a mechanism to transition cleanly to 1, for compatibilty OSTree is reverted to use zero again.

+### Xattrs objects

+In some repository modes (e.g. `bare-split-xattrs`), xattrs are stored on the side of the content objects they refer to.
+This is done via two dedicated object types, `file-xattrs` and `file-xattrs-link`.

+`file-xattrs` store xattrs data, encoded as GVariant.
+Each object is keyed by the checksum of the xattrs content, allowing for multiple references.

+`file-xattrs-link` are hardlinks which are associated to file objects.
+Each object is keyed by the same checksum of the corresponding file object.
+The target of the hardlink is an existing `file-xattrs` object.
+In case of reaching the limit of too many links, this object could be a plain file too.

 # Repository types and locations

-Also unlike git, an OSTree repository can be in one of four separate
+Also unlike git, an OSTree repository can be in one of five separate
-modes: `bare`, `bare-user`, `bare-user-only`, and `archive`.
-A bare repository is one where content files are just stored as regular files; it's designed to be the source of a "hardlink farm", where each operating system checkout is merely links into it.
+modes: `bare`, `bare-split-xattrs, ``bare-user`, `bare-user-only`, and `archive`.

+A `bare` repository is one where content files are just stored as regular files; it's designed to be the source of a "hardlink farm", where each operating system checkout is merely links into it.
 If you want to store files owned by e.g. root in this mode, you must run OSTree as root.

+The `bare-split-xattrs` mode is similar to the above one, but it does store xattrs as separate objects.
+This is meant to avoid conflicts with kernel-enforced constraints (e.g. on SELinux labels) and with other softwares that may perform ephemeral changes to xattrs (e.g. container runtimes).

 The `bare-user` mode is a later addition that is like `bare` in that files are unpacked, but it can (and should generally) be created as